Lukerdue/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+so adaptive is using breakpoints to make a page look good at a certain size, responsive is when it will scale and look good regardless of screen size and using scaling unites instead of fixed ones.

 2. Describe what it means to be mobile first vs desktop first.

+    Mobile first means creating your website for mobile and then scaling it up for desktop;
+    Desktop first would be making a webpage for desktop sizes then scaling it down for tablet and mobile;

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+    It makes it so we don't have to do as much match when we want a specific font size because it resets the font size so 1rem = 10px(ish) and also makes the fonts responsive.

 4. How would you describe preprocessing to someone new to CSS?

+    Pre-processing is a way for you to write css but with shortcuts, and then LESS compiles it into true css for the browser to read.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+    My favorite is that you can nest children into their parents, but media queries are proving a struggle;

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.